garrigue/lablgtk/README.md

 The examples are compiled by calling `dune build @all`, you can build `lablgtk3` applications using a standard Dune or `ocamlfind` workflow.

-Remember to call `GtkMain.Main.init ()` in your application, or it will fail to properly initialize.
+Remember to call `GMain.init ()` in your application, or it will fail to properly initialize.

 ### How to use the threaded toplevel